Net Worth Calculator

 What is net worth?

-Net worth is the most comprehensive measure of your financial health.
-It is the value of everything you own (assets) minus everything you owe (liabilities).
-It represents your true wealth.
+Net worth is a measure of your overall financial standing.
+It is calculated by adding up the value of everything you own (assets) and subtracting everything you owe (liabilities).

 Disclaimer: This calculator provides estimates for informational purposes only.
 Net worth is a single metric and doesn't account for cash flow or life stage needs.
 Consult a qualified financial advisor for professional guidance.